SMPyBandits/SMPyBandits/README.md

 It contains the most complete collection of single-player (classical) bandit algorithms on the Internet ([over 65!](SMPyBandits/Policies/)), as well as implementation of all the state-of-the-art [multi-player algorithms](SMPyBandits/PoliciesMultiPlayers/).

 I follow very actively the latest publications related to Multi-Armed Bandits (MAB) research, and usually implement quite quickly the new algorithms (see for instance, [Exp3++](https://smpybandits.github.io/docs/Policies.Exp3PlusPlus.html), [CORRAL](https://smpybandits.github.io/docs/Policies.CORRAL.html) and [SparseUCB](https://smpybandits.github.io/docs/Policies.SparseUCB.html) were each introduced by articles ([for Exp3++](https://arxiv.org/pdf/1702.06103), [for CORRAL](https://arxiv.org/abs/1612.06246v2), [for SparseUCB](https://arxiv.org/abs/1706.01383)) presented at COLT in July 2017, [LearnExp](https://smpybandits.github.io/docs/Policies.LearnExp.html) comes from a [NIPS 2017 paper](https://arxiv.org/abs/1702.04825), and [kl-UCB++](https://smpybandits.github.io/docs/Policies.klUCBPlusPlus.html) from an [ALT 2017 paper](https://hal.inria.fr/hal-01475078).).
+More recent examples are [klUCBSwitch](https://smpybandits.github.io/docs/Policies.klUCBSwitch.html) from [a paper from May 2018](https://arxiv.org/abs/1805.05071), and also [MusicalChairNoSensing](https://smpybandits.github.io/docs/Policies.MusicalChairNoSensing.html) from [a paper from August 2018](https://arxiv.org/abs/1808.08416).

 - Classical MAB have a lot of applications, from clinical trials, A/B testing, game tree exploration, and online content recommendation (my framework does *not* implement contextual bandit - yet).
 - [Multi-player MAB](MultiPlayers.md) have applications in Cognitive Radio, and my framework implements [all the collision models](SMPyBandits/Environment/CollisionModels.py) found in the literature, as well as all the algorithms from the last 10 years or so ([`rhoRand`](SMPyBandits/PoliciesMultiPlayers/rhoRand.py) from 2009, [`MEGA`](SMPyBandits/Policies/MEGA.py) from 2015, [`MusicalChair`](SMPyBandits/Policies/MusicalChair.py), and our state-of-the-art algorithms [`RandTopM`](SMPyBandits/PoliciesMultiPlayers/RandTopM.py) and [`MCTopM`](SMPyBandits/PoliciesMultiPlayers/MCTopM.py)).